storytellingron/ForTheLordRPG-DarkAges/index.md

 ### Adjusting Difficulty
 - **Opposed checks:** both sides roll; higher total wins.
 - **Treacherous terrain:** GM rolls the character’s **Armor Save** to add to the Difficulty.
 This gives the sense of the armor's burden.
 Only apply the basic Armor Save versus if the character upgraded it with Glory Points.
 - **Extreme conditions:** GM may combine situational DRs (darkness, wet, mud, storm, under attack, etc...) to the **Armor Save** DR, then rolling.
+For easy play, no more than 5DRs total.
+- **Explanation:** This gives both GM and players an easy way to understand the situation and lets the dice decide how hard it is.

-## Die Rank Results (DRR) — Optional Rule
+## Die Rank Results (DRR) — (Advanced)
 - On success: (Total − Difficulty) ÷ 2 = **DRR bonus**.
 - On failure: (Difficulty − Total) ÷ 2 = **DRR penalty**.
 - DRR may be applied immediately to healing, repairs, treasure, aid, or penalties like damage or gear wear.
-- GM can ignore this or use to help define the results of a roll.
+- **Explanation:** GM can ignore this or use to help define the results of a roll.

 ## Combat
 - **Surprise / Ambush:** Opponents make an Awareness roll-off.
 Use highest Awareness from each group.
 Winners may get first free attack.
 The GM may give the highest Armor Save DRs of each group, as a bonus, to the other group!